Amoxiclav, 125 mg+31, 25 mg/5 ml 100 ml

 For all dosage forms

-Antacids, glucosamine, laxatives, aminoglycosides slow absorption, ascorbic acid increases absorption.
+Antacids, glucosamine, laxatives, aminoglycosides slow down absorption, ascorbic acid increases absorption.

-Diuretics, allopurinol, phenylbutazone, NSAIDs and other drugs that block tubular secretion (probenecid) increase the concentration of amoxicillin (clavulanic acid is eliminated mainly by glomerular filtration).
+Diuretics, allopurinol, phenylbutazone, NSAIDs and other drugs that block tubular secretion (probenecid) increase the concentration of amoxicillin (clavulanic acid is excreted mainly by glomerular filtration).

-The concomitant use of Amoxiclav® and methotrexate increases the toxicity of methotrexate.
+The simultaneous use of Amoxiclav® and methotrexate increases the toxicity of methotrexate.

-Decreases the effectiveness of drugs in the metabolism of which PABA is formed; ethinyl estradiol – risk of breakthrough bleeding.
+Reduces the effectiveness of drugs, during the metabolism of which PABA is formed; ethinyl estradiol – risk of breakthrough bleeding.

-The literature describes rare cases of increased INR in patients when coadministering acenocoumarol or warfarin and amoxicillin.
-If concomitant use with anticoagulants is necessary, PV or INR should be closely monitored when prescribing or withdrawing the drug.
+The literature describes rare cases of increased INR in patients with the combined use of acenocoumarol or warfarin and amoxicillin.
+If simultaneous use with anticoagulants is necessary, PT or INR should be carefully monitored when prescribing or discontinuing the drug.

 The combination with rifampicin is antagonistic (mutual weakening of the antibacterial effect).
-The preparation Amoxiclav® should not be used simultaneously in combination with bacteriostatic antibiotics (macrolides, tetracyclines), sulfonamides because of possible decrease of effectiveness of Amoxiclav® preparation.
+The drug Amoxiclav® should not be used simultaneously in combination with bacteriostatic antibiotics (macrolides, tetracyclines), sulfonamides due to a possible decrease in the effectiveness of the drug Amoxiclav®.

 The drug Amoxiclav® reduces the effectiveness of oral contraceptives.

-For dispersible tablets and powder for preparation of suspension for oral administration additionally
+For dispersible tablets and powder for the preparation of suspension for oral administration additionally

-Increases the effectiveness of indirect anticoagulants (by inhibiting intestinal microflora, reduces the synthesis of vitamin K and prothrombin index).
-In some cases, administration of the drug may prolong PV, in this regard, caution should be exercised when concomitant use of anticoagulants and the drug Amoxiclav® Quicktab.
+Increases the effectiveness of indirect anticoagulants (suppressing intestinal microflora, reduces the synthesis of vitamin K and the prothrombin index).
+In some cases, taking the drug may prolong PT; therefore, caution should be exercised when using anticoagulants and the drug Amoxiclav®Quictab simultaneously.

-Probenecid decreases excretion of amoxicillin, increasing its serum concentration.
+Probenecid reduces the excretion of amoxicillin, increasing its serum concentration.

-In patients receiving mycophenolate mofetil, a decrease of approximately 50% in the concentration of the active metabolite, mycophenolic acid, was observed after starting the combination of amoxicillin and clavulanic acid before the next dose of the drug.
-Changes in this concentration cannot accurately reflect overall changes in mycophenolic acid exposure.
+In patients receiving mycophenolate mofetil, after starting the combination of amoxicillin with clavulanic acid, a decrease in the concentration of the active metabolite, mycophenolic acid, was observed before taking the next dose of the drug by approximately 50%.
+Changes in this concentration may not accurately reflect overall changes in mycophenolic acid exposure.

 Overdose

-There have been no reports of death or life-threatening side effects due to overdose of the drug.
+There are no reports of death or life-threatening side effects due to drug overdose.

-Symptoms: in most cases – gastrointestinal disorders (abdominal pain, diarrhea, vomiting), possibly also anxiety, insomnia, dizziness, in single cases – seizures.
+Symptoms: in most cases – gastrointestinal disorders (abdominal pain, diarrhea, vomiting), anxiety, insomnia, dizziness are also possible, and in isolated cases – seizures.

-Treatment: In case of overdose the patient must be under medical supervision; treatment is symptomatic.
+Treatment: in case of overdose, the patient should be under medical supervision, treatment should be symptomatic.

-In case of recent intake (less than 4 hours) of the drug it is necessary to perform gastric lavage and prescribe activated charcoal to reduce absorption.
-Amoxicillin/clavulanate potassium is removed by hemodialysis.
+In case of recent use (less than 4 hours) of the drug, it is necessary to perform gastric lavage and prescribe activated charcoal to reduce absorption.
+Amoxicillin/potassium clavulanate is removed by hemodialysis.

 ---|---|